FOREX-Dollar index hits 1-month low, euro supported

 By Jessica Mortimer

-Euro zone finance ministers agreed on Friday on a temporary increase in the capacity of their bailout funds to prevent a new flare-up of Europe's sovereign debt crisis, but markets may judge it too small to be convincing.

-That left the euro still vulnerable to further selling pressure on concerns about unsustainable debt levels in some euro zone countries.
+The euro was supported by expectations the euro zone will agree to boost its bailout firepower in a bid to stop the debt crisis spreading.

-Market players are focusing on Spain's budget, in which the government is expected to announce harsh austerity measures in a bid to get the country back on a sustainable fiscal path, despite popular resistance.
+Market focus is also centreing on the Spanish budget, where the government is expected to announce harsh austerity measures in a bid to get the country back on a sustainable fiscal path, despite popular resistance.

-The dollar index fell to a one-month low of 78.727, remaining under pressure after dovish comments from Federal Reserve chairman Ben Bernanke and softer U.S. economic data this week raised expectations of further monetary stimulus.
+The dollar index fell to a one-month low of 78.727, staying pressured after dovish comments on U.S. monetary policy from Federal Reserve chairman Ben Bernanke and softer U.S. economic data earlier this week.

-The index was on course for its biggest quarterly fall since the second quarter of last year.
+Traders said it was also weighed down by selling related to month-end moves by portfolio investors and by steep losses against sterling, which hit a 4-1/2 month high.

 "Raising the size of the euro zone bailout fund will be supportive for the euro, although the market is already aware of it," said Audrey Childe-Freeman, currency strategist at JP Morgan Private Bank.

-She expected any rise would be limited and saw the euro staying within its recent range below $1.35 and above $1.30.
+She expected any rise would be limited and saw the euro staying within its recent range between around $1.35 and $1.31, or possibly lower.

-Traders said the dollar was also weighed down by selling related to month-end moves by portfolio investors.
-The Chicago purchasing managers' index, personal consumption and expenditure data and the University of Michigan sentiment survey, due later on Friday, could weigh on the dollar if they are below forecasts.
+Euro zone finance ministers are likely to temporarily almost double their financial backstops on Friday as one of the final moves to end the sovereign debt crisis, although Germany continues to favour a smaller increase.

+Many analysts expect Spain will struggle to implement its deficit reduction measures as austerity will damage an already anaemic economy.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^